DrewWham/PSU_Stat_380/Lectures/2. Reshaping and Aggregation/README.md

- ### Reshaping and Aggregation
+ ### Subsetting
 there are several ways to subset

 select all rows with vlaue 'IAD' as 'Origin'

 `sub_IAD<-DT[Origin=='IAD',]`

-subset with a vector is also very useful make a vector with all of the washington area airports `WashAP<-c('DCA','IAD','BWI')`
+subsetting with a vector is also very useful make a vector with all of the washington area airports `WashAP<-c('DCA','IAD','BWI')`